Codeinwp/wp-maintenance-mode/readme.txt

 * <a href="https://domainwheel.com">DomainWheel</a> - Free Short Website name generator, with the help of AI, for instant ideas.

-Visit <a href="https://themeisle.com/blog/" title="Themeisle blog">our blog</a> to learn from our <a href="https://themeisle.com/blog/category/wordpress/reviews/" title="WordPress Reviews">WordPress Reviews</a> and check-out our  <a href="https://themeisle.com/blog/category/wordpress-hosting/hosting-comparisons/" title="Hosting Comparisons">hosting tests</a>.
+Check-out <a href="https://themeisle.com/blog/" title="Themeisle blog">our blog</a> to learn from our <a href="https://themeisle.com/blog/category/wordpress/reviews/" title="WordPress Reviews">WordPress Reviews</a> and see other <a href="https://themeisle.com/blog/category/wordpress-plugins/" title="WordPress Plugins Comparisons">WordPress plugins</a>.

 == Installation ==